Impetoast/Catcord/README.md

 - 📎 **Attachment Support**
   Files and images are re-uploaded along with translated messages.

-- 🔒 **Access Control**
-  Admins can always configure Catcord.
-Additional roles/users can be whitelisted.

 - 💾 **Persistent Configuration**
   Per-guild config is stored in `./data/langrelay/<guild_id>.json`.